 I’ve had infectious mastitis requiring various antibiotics at least ten times.
-No, I’m not joking.
-Being a self-professed expert in breastfeeding, and having breastfed for a consecutive 47 months (no, that is not a typo), this was insanely frustrating.
+(I’m not exaggerating).
+Being a self-professed “expert” in breastfeeding, and having breastfed for a consecutive 47 months at the time of this post (no, that is not a typo), this was insanely frustrating.

-I had seen a breastfeeding medicine specialist at the hospital twice, I had 4 milk cultures taken, and 2 breast ultrasounds, and it seemed no one could figure out why I kept getting mastitis.
+I had seen a breastfeeding medicine specialist at the hospital twice, I had 4 milk cultures taken, 2 breast ultrasounds, and it seemed no one could figure out why I kept getting mastitis.
 I was getting pretty good at knowing when it was coming on, but at least once a month for 9 straight months I was on antibiotics.
-If there’s anything out there about preventing clogs while breastfeeding, believe me I’ve read it or tried it.
+If there’s anything out there about preventing clogs while breastfeeding, I’d read it or tried it.

-At one point, some stubborn dandruff and a pesky rash under my watch led one of my specialists to believe I was dealing with candida mastitis caused by systemic yeast (exacerbated by the constant antibiotics).
-An anti-fungal helped for about a month, but even though my cutaneous manifestations cleared (and ironically, some of my baby’s too…recurrent diaper rash and a clogged tear duct can be fungal, who knew), the clogs and mastitis did not.
-When that no longer worked, I stopped it.
+At one point, some stubborn dandruff and a pesky rash under my watch led one of my specialists to believe I was dealing with candida mastitis caused by yeast (exacerbated by the constant antibiotics).
+An anti-fungal helped for about a month, but even though some of those manifestations cleared (and ironically, some of my baby’s too…recurrent diaper rash and a clogged tear duct can be fungal, who knew), the recurrent clogs and mastitis did not.
+When that no longer worked, I stopped that.

 Since I have an over supply of breastmilk and had tandem nursed, I thought I knew my issue was mostly caused by removing milk insufficiently (too much milk means too much milk is left behind after nursing, even when the baby is very efficient).
-So I continued pumping for relief: 20+ oz every morning.
+In an effort to relieve discomfort, I continued pumping: sometimes up to 20+ oz every morning before nursing.
 There was a time where if I didn’t pump that, I woke up with mastitis the next day.
 When pumping for relief didn’t seem to stave it off, I weaned from the pump as much as possible.
-My baby wasn’t drinking my milk out of a bottle so I didn’t need that much (by this point she was 15 months old).
-I donated for a while, but in September, I stopped needing to.
+My baby wasn’t drinking my expressed milk out of a bottle so I didn’t need that much (by this point she was 15 months old).
+I donated for a while, but in the fall, I stopped needing to donate, too.

 After my tenth round of antibiotics for mastitis (I honestly lost count then, perhaps it was more…my doctor could tell you, and I met my deductible this year if that tells you anything) this past November, I realized I did not have the capacity to continue down this path.
 While my daughter wasn’t ready to wean, and emotionally I wasn’t either, I felt this was absolutely my last resort aside from ending up in the ER on an IV because of an abscess.
 I felt emotionally like I’d burned through all my resources (thanks, depression!) and had no friends or support left.